Perpetrator (film): Release

-Perpetrator had its premiere on February 17, 2023, as part of the 73rd Berlin International Film Festival, in Panorama.

-It was reported on December 16, 2022, that Shudder, AMC Networks streaming service for horror, thriller has acquired the distribution rights.
+Perpetrator had its premiere at the 73rd Berlin International Film Festival on February 17, 2023.
+It was reported in December 2022, that Shudder had acquired the distribution rights.
+It was invited to Horizons section of 57th Karlovy Vary International Film Festival, where it was screened on June 30, 2023.
+The film was selected for Festival She Makes Noise 2023, where it was screened on October 20 (Spanish Premiere).

+The film was released on September 1, 2023.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 80% based on 10 reviews, with an average rating of 6.3/10.
-On Metacritic, it has a weighted average score of 63 out of 100 based on 6 reviews, indicating "Generally Favorable Reviews".

 Jessica Kiang reviewing at Berlin Film Festival, for Variety wrote, "The tonal uncertainty is hardly helped by an arch performance style that too often strays closer to play-acting than acting — an impression enhanced by the disparity in age between much of the principal cast and the teenagers they’re playing."
-Jude Dry reviewing for IndieWire graded the film B- and wrote, that the film "suffers from a novice lead performance and a script that tries to do too much."
+Jude Dry reviewing for IndieWire graded the film B− and wrote, that the film "suffers from a novice lead performance and a script that tries to do too much."
 Dry praising Silverstone stated, "she is a steely delight as the sharp-tongued and demanding mystery lady."
 Concluding she said, "There are satisfying genre elements, to be sure, Perpetrator cannot be accused of playing it safe."